alaalsalam/qms/README.md

 - eslint
 - prettier
 - pyupgrade

-### CI
+### Continuous Integration (CI)

 This app can use GitHub Actions for CI.
 The following workflows are configured:

-- CI: Installs this app and runs unit tests on every push to `develop` branch.
+- CI: Installs this app and runs unit tests on every push to the `develop` branch.
 - Linters: Runs [Frappe Semgrep Rules](https://github.com/frappe/semgrep-rules) and [pip-audit](https://pypi.org/project/pip-audit/) on every pull request.

 ### License

-mit
+MIT

+---

+This README now includes a project description along with the relevant details about the features and functionality of the Queue Management System.